martinvuyk/forge-tools/src/forge_tools/socket/README.md

     - How portable is an async completion model for WASI and microcontrollers (FreeRTOS & others) ?
         - How do we deal with other platforms without async IO in the kernel ?
-            - Can an async API still wrap sync IO ?

 #### Possible steps to approach this